This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 (8 min. walk)

-You can easily admire the wall and its nine towers from a distance but, if you’re able, I highly recommend that you walk along the top of the wall.
-You’ll also want to climb the medieval towers for outstanding panoramic views of Lucerne, the lake, and the surrounding mountains.
+You can certainly admire the wall and its nine towers from a distance but, if you’re able to climb stairs, I highly recommend that you walk along the top of the wall.
+You can also climb stairs inside the medieval towers for outstanding panoramic views of Lucerne, the lake, and the surrounding mountains.

 8. Lion Monument and Park